 My job is securing a sustainably-funded future for the centre.
 At Pushkin House I develop the Friends of Pushkin House program, adult learning courses and fundraise for exhibitions and the sustainability of the House.

 Alexander Karpeyev, Music Curator

 Alexander is the Music Curator at the Pushkin House and helps organise the classical music side of our programme.
 He is a graduate of the Moscow Conservatory, the Guildhall School of Music and Drama and City University London, where in 2014 he successfully defended his doctoral thesis on performance practice in the music of Nikolay Medtner.
-If you would like to propose a concert at Pushkin House, or have any other enquiries relating to our music programme, please email Alexander on firstname.lastname@example.org.
-Please include details of your proposal and an up-to-date CV.
-Find out more about Pushkin House Music Salon here.
+If you would like to propose a concert at Pushkin House, please complete the concert proposal form available from the Music Salon page here.